 Yale has many sexual misconduct response resources.
 Not sure where to begin?
 SHARE is a great place to start.
-Call, drop in, email, or schedule an appointment to be connected with our professional staff.
+Call, email, or schedule an appointment to be connected with our professional staff.
 We can walk you through your options, including Title IX, the University Wide Committee on Sexual Misconduct (UWC), Yale Police Department, and other campus resources.
 SHARE counselors are also knowledgeable about resources in the New Haven community, such as the HOPE Family Justice Center.

 SHARE offers information, training, workshops and other educational services on a variety of topics related to sexual misconduct, relationships and sexuality, and resources.
 For example, our staff has provided programming around helping a friend, healthy relationships and boundaries, self-care and -compassion, sexual health, and more.
 We are also available to work with you to create programs tailored to the specific needs and interests of your organization, group, or department.

 Finally, please feel free to visit the lending library in our waiting area, which is comprised of a variety of resources on topics related to sexual misconduct.

 SHARE can facilitate access to general mental health services and medical care, including accompaniment to the emergency room for evidence collection, help with initiating a complaint process or filing a police report, and court-based advocacy.
 When requested, SHARE staff works closely with Title IX coordinators, the UWC, the Yale Police Department, and other campus resources to best address the needs of community members dealing with sexual misconduct.
 We may also be able to facilitate expedited appointments with other departments at Yale Health, such as OB/GYN or Student Medicine, in acute situations.